Range Creek Utah Archaeology Trip

 A good pair of binoculars is a must!

-This weekend overnight tour allows plenty of time to explore and enjoy the canyon.
-We’ll meet in Green River at the John Wesley Powell Museum 9 a.m.
-Saturday and see a display with artifacts from the region.
+This 2 night/2 day tour allows plenty of time to explore and enjoy the canyon.
+We’ll meet in Green River at the John Wesley Powell Museum at 1:30pm on Friday and see a display with artifacts from the region.
 Park your vehicle here and travel on with a CFI Naturalist-Guide to enter the Book Cliffs at Horse Canyon.
 Once there, we’ll follow a steep rough road for about an hour, stop for a geology overview at an 8,500’ pass, then drop into Little Horse Canyon and continue on until we reach the locked gate protecting the canyon.

 Here, we set up a comfortable camp in lovely meadow under pine trees.
-By foot, we’ll visit a rock art site near the camp and explore part of the canyon this afternoon.
+By foot, we’ll visit a rock art site near the camp.
 After a delicious dinner, we’ll learn more about the area’s preservation issues and geology.
 Our tour the next day takes us 14 miles to the Wilcox Ranch homestead and a visit with the University site staff.
-We’ll visit several other sites on our return, depart Range Creek about 3:30, and arrive back at Green River about 5:00 p.m.
+We’ll visit several other sites on our return to our campsite.
+The next morning, we will return into the canyon to visit more sites and depart Range Creek about 1:30, and arrive back at Green River about 3:00 p.m.

-Delicious healthy meals are included from dinner through lunch the next day.
+Delicious healthy meals are included from dinner on Friday through lunch the last day.

 There is a four-person minimum to run the trip.
 CFI will refund payment if the minimum is not met one week before the trip.